icco/nanowrimo/2013/novel.md

 "Michelangelo?
 Could I have a pint of the right beer?"

-Michelangelo, a middle aged man with a light brown short beard and a heavily tattooed left-arm peeked his head out from the open doorway behind the bar, "Heya Bridge!
+Michelangelo, a middle aged man with a light brown short beard and a heavily tattooed left-arm peeked his head out from the open doorway behind the bar, "Hey-ah Bridge!
 Lemme just finish tweaking this and I'll be with you in a sec."

+Bridge smiled.
+"Break the security perimeter again?"

+"No comment!
+I think I got the parameters right this time though."
+Michelangelo yelled as a loud thunk came from the back room.

+Bridge chuckled and drew a square in the air in front of him.
+As he did, a little wisp of smoke poured from his coat sleeve and filed the imaginary square.
+The smoke stopped pouring and began to thicken.
+Then it solidified and small blue words started to appear on the thin slab of smoke.